-Illustration of Pope Boniface VIII and his CardinalsView images from this item (1)
+A representation of Pope Boniface VIII and his cardinals, from an illustrated collection of his Decretals (Add MS 23923, f.
+1r)View images from this item (2)

 The institutional Church can be divided into two unequal parts: the larger of the two was the secular church, and the other was the regular church, so called because its members followed a monastic rule (regula, in Latin).
 The secular church, attended by the general population, was carved into regions governed by archbishops, and their territory was in turn divided into areas known as diocese, which were administered by bishops.
 The parish church was the basic unit of the Christian community, providing the sacraments required by the lay community.
 For most medieval Christians, religious experience was focused on a parish church which they attended, at least in theory, on Sundays and religious festivals.

 The regular church, by contrast, consisted of men and women who had sworn vows of obedience, celibacy and poverty.
 Most of these people lived in communities governed by a 'rule', a book of instructions.
 The most influential and widespread rule was the Rule of St Benedict (c.
 620–30), which set out a detailed routine consisting of manual labour, prayer and study.